-In contemporary society, the word ergonomics can be found in a variety of literature—everything from marketing campaigns for the latest gadget to the vast information provided in the Occupational Safety and Health Administration’s program guidelines for specific industries.
-In 1988 Etienne Grandjean, a prominent leader in ergonomics, wrote in the preface of the fourth edition of Fitting the Task to the Man, “the primary aim of ergonomics is to optimize the functioning of a system by adapting it to human capacities and needs”(p. ix).
-To practitioners, these words resonate with several basic tenets of the occupational therapy profession.
+The word ergonomics can be found in a variety of literature—everything from marketing campaigns for the latest gadget to the vast information provided in the Occupational Safety and Health Administration’s program guidelines for specific industries.
+According to the International Ergonomics Association (n.d.), “ergonomics promotes a holistic approach in which considerations of physical, cognitive, social, organizational, environmental, and other relevant factors are taken into account.”
+To practitioners, these words resonate with many basic tenets of the occupational therapy profession.

 The Role of Occupational Therapy in Ergonomics

-Optimizing function of an individual or group of individuals by adapting the environment in which the person(s) must interact is fundamental to every occupational therapy practitioner (AOTA, 2008).
-Specific to ergonomics, the skills and knowledge of occupational therapy practitioners in anatomy, physiology, and activity analysis make them highly qualified to have a seat at the interdisciplinary table when ergonomic issues are being addressed.
-For individuals as well as groups of people whose ability to perform their various life roles (e.g., their job) is affected by illness or injury, or the threat thereof, the occupational therapy practitioner is well equipped to facilitate the successful return to optimal function through the use of education, intervention, and adaptation.
+Optimizing function of an individual or group of individuals by adapting the environment in which the person(s) must interact is fundamental to every occupational therapy practitioner.
+Specific to ergonomics, the skills and knowledge of occupational therapy practitioners in anatomy, physiology, and activity analysis make them highly qualified to work in the area of ergonomics, often within an interdisciplinary team.
+For individuals as well as groups of people whose ability to perform their various life roles (e.g., worker) is affected by illness or injury, or the threat thereof, the occupational therapy practitioner is well equipped to facilitate the successful return to optimal function through the use of education, intervention, and adaptation.

 Benefits of Occupational Therapy in Ergonomics

 - Consulting with employers and insurance companies on developing programs to reduce workers’ compensation costs (e.g., strategies to address the needs of aging workers; identifying injury risk factors and strategies to reduce risk exposure for specific job categories or populations in the workplace) and promote workplace wellness.

 Where to Find Occupational Therapy Practitioners Specializing in Ergonomics